-- weblate.trans.autofixes.chars.ReplaceTrailingDotsWithEllipsis Replaces trailing dots (...) if the source string has ellipsis (...). - weblate.trans.autofixes.chars.RemoveZeroSpace Removes zero-width space characters if the source does not contain any. - weblate.trans.autofixes.chars.RemoveControlChars Removes control characters if the source does not contain any.
+- weblate.trans.autofixes.whitespace.SameBookendingWhitespace Matches whitespace at the strt and end of the string to the source. - weblate.trans.autofixes.chars.ReplaceTrailingDotsWithEllipsis Replaces trailing dots (...) if the source string has ellipsis (...). - weblate.trans.autofixes.chars.RemoveZeroSpace Removes zero-width space characters if the source does not contain any. - weblate.trans.autofixes.chars.RemoveControlChars Removes control characters if the source does not contain any.